 The Controlled Sports Act 2019 section 8 allows for light contact combat sports to be exempted upon consideration of an application from a person or sporting body.

-Please go to the consultation page for more information.
+Please go to the light contact exemptions page for more information.

 Controlled Sports Act to commence on 11 October 2019

 The Controlled Sports Act 2019 will commence on 11 October 2019 after a transition period.
 Until this time, combat sports are regulated under the Boxing Control Act 1993.

 See the Controlled Sports - New Legislation page for more information.

 Interim Arrangements for Combat Sports

 Interim arrangements have been in place since 20 March 2018 under the Boxing Control Act whilst new legislation was being developed.
 All combat sports covered by existing legislation must comply.

 Boxing Control (Combat Sports) Code of Practice 2018